Highbury is the Moor Green home that Joseph Chamberlain had built.

 Birmingham Mayor

-methods he had used at Nettlefold and Chamberlain to
+business methods he had used at Nettlefold and

-successful as a manufacturing centre, was struggling with
+while hugely successful as a manufacturing centre, was

-basic services such as water, sewage and with poor quality
+struggling with basic services such as water, sewage and

 Chamberlain set about changing this, saying that by the